aaronschmaltz/portfolio/README.md

-# portfolio
+# Portfolio
-A repository with my personal portfolio.
+A repository with writing samples from my personal portfolio.